nidsarora/LogAnalyzer/README.md

 **Steps**
 1.Mention two input variables in code as defined by the path of the input file folders

-   1.iliad_file_path='file:////home/nids/LogAnalyzer/LogAnalyzer/' --mention the path of input folder iliad as shown
+   1.iliad_file_path='file:////home/nids/LogAnalyzer/LogAnalyzer/' --mention the path of input folder iliad as shown ,
      odyssey_file_path='file:////home/nids/LogAnalyzer/LogAnalyzer/' ; --mention the path of input folder odyssey as shown --file path should start from 'file:////'

 2.Use the following command through command line to get answers to all 9 questions './LogAnalyzer/LogAnalyzer/log_analyzer.py -q 2 iliad odyssey
-    where './LogAnalyzer/LogAnalyzer/log_analyzer.py' is the name of the python file with its address wrt to working directory
-           '-q': symbolizes question
+    where './LogAnalyzer/LogAnalyzer/log_analyzer.py' is the name of the python file with its address wrt to working directory, '-q': symbolizes question ,
-           '2': question number
+           '2': question number ,
-            'iliad': first input folder
+            'iliad': first input folder ,
              'odyssey':second input folder